 There are three places the option for creating sales invoices can be started from.
 One is in the background 'flow diagram', click on 'Invoice Customer'.
-The other is in the 'Sales Ledger' menu, in the 'New Transactions' section click on 'New Invoice'.
-The third place is via the customer account details, click on 'Sales Ledger' on the top menu bar, and then select 'Customer Details'.
+The other is in the 'A/c.
+Receivable' menu, in the 'New Transactions' section click on 'New Invoice'.
+The third place is via the customer account details, click on 'A/c.
+Receivable' on the top menu bar, and then select 'Customer Details'.
 Locate the customer, either by typing in the customer code, or by clicking the 'Find' button, then Click the 'Transactions: Current' tab, and then click the 'Create Invoice' button.

-If you select the invoice option from the background button, or the option in the Sales Ledger menu, you'll have to locate the customer account from the invoice itself.
+If you select the invoice option from the background button, or the option in the A/c.
+Receivable menu, you'll have to locate the customer account from the invoice itself.
 Simply enter the account code, or click on the 'Find' button.
 If you select the invoice option from customer details, then the customer's account will already be selected.
-As in the next screen image: